William of York: Death and sainthood

 After less than a month back in York, William died on 8 June 1154, allegedly due to poison administered in the chalice at Mass.
 One of William's clerks accused Osbert de Bayeux, an archdeacon of York, of the murder, and Osbert was summoned before the king to be tried at the royal court.
-Stephen died before the trial could take place.
+King Stephen died before the trial could take place.
 William was buried in York Minster and within a few months of his death, miracles were attributed to his intervention and a sweet smell came from his tomb when it was damaged during a fire.
 Nor was the body decayed or burnt.
 Pope Honorius III then ordered an investigation into the miracles and canonized him in Rome in 1226.

 William's feast day is marked on 8 June, the day of his death.
 Traditional iconography and windows often depict William's crossing of the Ouse; some iconography shows him crossing in a boat.
 William's coat of arms is blazoned: Or, seven mascles Gules, 3, 3 and 1.
 This actual shield at one time hung on the west wall of St Wilfrid's Church, Bognor Regis.